Near-Death Experiences

 Overview

-A near-death experience usually occurs in the wake of a traumatic physical event or a reversible clinical death, such as when someone is revived after a heart attack.
-While the experience varies, NDEs commonly feature a feeling of detachment from the body, visions of bright lights, a warped sense of time, or religious experiences.
+A near-death experience usually occurs in the wake of a traumatic physical event or a reversible clinical death, such as when someone is revived after a cardiac arrest.
+While the experience varies, NDEs commonly feature a feeling of detachment from the body, visions of bright lights, a warped sense of time, or feelings of peace.

 1440 Findings